 Supply Chain Management Technology

-A major in the Industrial Technology Program
+A major in the Industrial Engineering Technology Program.

 Virtually all businesses, large and small, depend on effective supply chains to meet customer requirements and stay competitive.
 Supply chain management involves planning and management of all activities: sourcing, procurement, production, finished goods distribution and customer service.
 It includes coordination and collaboration with suppliers, intermediaries, third-party service providers and customers.
 Supply chain management professionals play a role in all kinds of organizations and in all sectors of the economy.

 The supply chain management technology major is perfect for big-picture thinkers who also can manage small details.
 It’s also a good fit if you have a knack for finding better ways to get things done.
 You will be prepared to lead change and deliver creative solutions to help organizations manage their complex and global supply chains, the central nervous system of organizations.
 You'll get the best of both worlds -- theory and lots of hands-on experience from faculty, most of whom have returned to teach after working in business and industry.